Robust Contracts with Exploration: Conclusion

 \section{Conclusion}

-In this paper, we study a two-period moral hazard problem, where the principal does not know the set of actions available to the agents and demands contracts to be robust to this uncertainty; she has the opportunity to explore in the first period and observes the chosen action, and then offers a new contract to the second agent with the same action set based on this knowledge.
-We characterize the principal's optimal payoff guarantee.
-Following nonlinear first-period contracts, optimal second-period contracts may also be nonlinear in some cases.
-Nonetheless, we find that linear first-period contracts are optimal, and therefore the principal's optimal overall payoff guarantee is achieved by linear contracts.
+In this paper, we study a two-period moral hazard problem, where the principal does not know the action sets available to the agents and demands contracts to be robust to this uncertainty; she has the opportunity to explore in the first period and observes the chosen action, and then offers a new contract to the second agent based on this knowledge.
+We introduce and compare three different notions of dynamic worst-case considerations.
+Within each notion, we define a suitable rule of updating and characterize the principal's optimal payoff guarantee, thereby identifying how the principal should respond to knowledge and design new contracts.
+The results show that linear contracts are robustly optimal not just in static settings, but also in dynamic environments with exploration.

-We consider a contribution of this paper to propose one possible way to extend robust models in mechanism design to allow for multiple interactions and exploration.
-Despite the nonquantifiable uncertainty, designers can gradually gain a better understanding of the environment in which they repeatedly engage, using \emph{compatibility} as a rule of updating.
-We hope the generality of this approach in other models will be further explored in future work.
+We consider a contribution of this paper to propose possible ways to extend robust models in mechanism design to allow for multiple interactions and exploration.
+Despite the presence of nonquantifiable uncertainty, designers can gradually improve their understanding of the environment in which they repeatedly engage, using the appropriate rule of updating.
+We hope the generalizability of this approach across other models will be further explored in future work.

 \begin{appendices} \setstretch{1}

 {\thesection.\arabic{equation}} {\thesection.\arabic{Lem}} {\thesection.\arabic{Def}} {\thesection.\arabic{Prop}}